LucaJiang/PyTorch_ImageClassifiction_Techniques/doc/jiangwx_script.md

 First, we can see it's easy to convert the pytorch code in the left panel to the lightning code in the right panel.

 Second, it's easier to customize the training process with Trainer and Callbacks modules.
 You can just add the techniques you want.
-This allows us to focus on the scientific details.

 Besides, Lightning includes features such as multi-GPU training and distributed training if we want to use a larger dataset or more complex model.